yalagin/docker-based-media-server/README.md

 - Deluge - torrent client, required for downloaders to work
 - Jackett - Torrent tracker api, required for downloaders to work

-I'm using this setup alongside a DNS server (dnsmasq).
-The DNS server allows devices inside my network to access the media server through a domain.
-Some routers will allow you to do this, and it can also be done by pihole/adguard home/other DNS based ad blockers.
-You can view my DNS server setup [here.](https://github.com/PARC6502/docker-dns-dhcp)

-## Caveats

-- I'm still doing port mapping, but it's not needed with Traefik, and if your machine is publicly accessible you definitely want to lock down ports (I know nothing about security so if it will be public do your own research)
-- Traefik is only accessible by IP `<your IP>:9090/api/rawdata`
-- This is still a new setup so I've not tested it much

 ## Setup